 Something of a curate's egg here.
 When you're looking for versatility in an acoustic, that usually means little more than it is at home being picked or strummed.
 With the Fender Acoustasonic, you get much more than that.

 Marrying up the projection and woody sounds of an acoustic, with the unique form and function of a Telecaster, this guitar is sure to turn heads.
 But, hidden behind the unique visual stylings is a guitar which gives you plenty of room to experiment.

-Some pretty advanced electronic trickery allows you to choose between a plethora of acoustic or Tele tones, or even blend them up to create something completely new.
-It's crazy but we like it.
+Some pretty advanced electronic trickery allowed us to choose between a plethora of acoustic or Tele tones, or even blend them up to create something completely new.
+It's crazy but we liked it.

 The Martin D-28 is to acoustic guitars what the Porsche 911 is to cars.
 When you first start learning, it's the guitar you dream of owning.
 As you get better, you begin to appreciate what makes it so special.
 And, if you ever get to try one, you'll understand what all the fuss is about.